Bridgewater-Raritan High School: Athletics

 The Bridgewater-Raritan High School Panthers compete in the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties in west Central Jersey, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 2,072 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 The school was recognized as the Group IV winner of the NJSIAA ShopRite Cup in 2005–06.
-The award recognized the school for achieving first-place finishes in boys soccer, boys swimming, boys tennis and boys volleyball; second place in field hockey; and third place in boys lacrosse (tie), girls soccer (tie) and girls volleyball (tie); plus bonus points for no disqualifications in two of three seasons.
+The award recognized the school for achieving first-place finishes in boys' soccer, boys' swimming, boys' tennis and boys' volleyball; second place in field hockey; and third place in boys' lacrosse (tie), girls' soccer (tie) and girls' volleyball (tie); plus bonus points for no disqualifications in two of three seasons.

-The boys basketball team won the Group IV state championship in 1965 (against Bloomfield High School in the finals), won the Group III title in 1987 (vs. Malcolm X Shabazz High School) and 1988 (vs. Shabazz), and won the Group II title in 1989 (vs. Abraham Clark High School).
+The boys' basketball team won the Group IV state championship in 1965 (against Bloomfield High School in the finals), won the Group III title in 1987 (vs. Malcolm X Shabazz High School) and 1988 (vs. Shabazz), and won the Group II title in 1989 (vs. Abraham Clark High School).
 The 1965 team won the Group IV title with a 63–55 victory against Bloomfield in the championship game played in front of 10,000 spectators at Atlantic City Convention Hall.
 The 1987 team finished the season with a record of 29-1 after defeating Shabazz by a score of 76–57, led by 28 points from Eric Murdock, in the championship game played at the Louis Brown Athletic Center.

-The 1976 girls basketball team won the Group IV state title in 1976, defeating Bayonne High School by a score of 60–51 in the tournament final.
-Kristen Helmstetter broke the girls basketball record for most points in her high school career, topping her coach's previous record with 1,476 career points.
+The 1976 girls' basketball team won the Group IV state title in 1976, defeating Bayonne High School by a score of 60–51 in the tournament final.
+Kristen Helmstetter broke the girls' basketball record for most points in her high school career, topping her coach's previous record with 1,476 career points.